ChenFanTony/debugging/README.md

 ## 6. support gdb python scripts

   You need to have gdb on your system and Python debugging extensions.
-Extensions package includes debugging symbols and adds Python-specific commands into gdb.
+Extensions package includes debugging symbols and adds Python-specificcommands into gdb.
 On a modern Linux system, you can easily install these with:
   Fedora:
     sudo yum install gdb python2-debuginfo
   Ubuntu:
     sudo apt-get install gdb python2.7-dbg
   Centos*:
     sudo yum install yum-utils
     sudo debuginfo-install glibc
-    sudo yum install gdb python2-debuginfo
-* tested on Centos 7. python-debuginfo is installable after the first two commands.
+    sudo yum install gdb python2-debuginfo tested on Centos 7. python-debuginfo is installable after the first two commands.
   For gdb support on legacy systems, look at the end of this page.